 Brittany, parts of Normandy, and the western part of the Loire valley are essentially built on a foundation of cooled lava and magma. […]Keep Reading

 Brittany, parts of Normandy, and the western part of the Loire valley are essentially built on a foundation of cooled lava and magma.
-Over millions of years this lava has metamorphosed into many kinds of geological structures.
+Over millions of years, this lava has metamorphosed into many kinds of geological structures.
 The most common in the Loire is granite, and in Muscadet, it’s everywhere.
-Vineyards are carved out of its hard surface and the hallmark minerality that it helps to produce makes Muscadet one of the great white wines of the world.
+Vineyards are carved out of its hard surface, and the hallmark minerality that it helps to produce makes Muscadet one of the great white wines of the world.
 In one village in the Muscadet region, Monnières, this cooled lava didn’t change into granite.
-Instead, it stayed in relatively unchanged fashion and today is called gabbro.
+Instead, it stayed in a relatively unchanged fashion and today is called gabbro.
 It is one of the purest forms of molten magma as it is formed underground, and without an escape route, turns crystalline.

 Michel and Nathalie Delhommeau, a young couple making some of the most crystalline Muscadets you can find, own 27 hectares of vines planted on this gabbro.
 Some of their holdings are old vines planted before World War II.
 In conversion to organic certification, the property is one of the few in the region to vinify by parcel and use indigenous yeast.
 The wines here are simply made but not simple.
 There is no wood aging.
 There is very little lees stirring.
 There are no fancy techniques.
 The grapes are harvested, they are gently crushed, they ferment naturally, and then they take a long winter’s nap until March.
 It is, above all, the gabbro that is the loudest voice in this conversation.